Moment Constraints and Phase Recovery for Multireference Alignment: Phase Recovery

 \subsection{Low-SNR Regime -- Aligning with Noise}

 In this section, we analyze the averaged aligning function when $\tau \to \infty$, that is when the SNR tends to zero.
 In the low-SNR regime, the behavior of $\falignlim{z}{x}$ is akin to that of $\falignlimgen{1}{z}{\mathbf{0}_L}$.
-This relationship can be understood by applying Lemma \ref{lem:properties_L_sigma}, as shown below:
+This relationship can be understood by applying \cref{lem:properties_L_sigma}, yielding

-as $\tau \gg 0$.
-In Example \ref{ex:align_x=0}, we saw some of the challenges in computing the exact value of $\falignlimgen{1}{z}{\mathbf{0}_L}$.
-Nonetheless, we can still establish some important properties of this alignment with our goal to prove that $z$ and $\falignlimgen{1}{z}{\mathbf{0}_L}$ have similar Fourier phases (see Figure \ref{fig:albert}).

-We start by defining $G:=\operatorname{GLSC}(L)$ to be the group of invertible symmetric circulant matrices of size $L$.
-In the Fourier basis, this group consists of diagonal matrices with real, non-zero eigenvalues.
-Hence, the orbit of $z\in \mathbb{R}^L$ under the action of $G$ is